ArduPilot/ardupilot_wiki/mavproxy/source/docs/uav_configuration/geofence.rst

 fence list
 ==========

-View the currently loaded geofence on the APM.
+View the currently loaded geofence on the autopilot.

 fence load
 ==========